-Still befuddled, Egon entered his studio flat, which really was the real-estate agency’s term for bedsit, on Graham Road.
+Still befuddled, Egon enters his studio flat, which really is the real-estate agency’s term for bedsit, on Graham Road.
 There always lingered a slight morbid and musty smell in these Victorian houses and Egon resented the fact that he kept looking at the same four walls.

 14 Stages of Developing the Malaise & How to Combat None of Them

 But first of all, how do we attract this most alluring of possible mates?

 Work non-stop for an extended period of time.